marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   but adds additional checking.

   * Ordinary AVR cores with 32 general purpose registers:
-    :gcc-attr:`progmem` affects the location
+    :var-attr:`progmem` affects the location
     of the data but not how this data is accessed.
-    In order to read data located with the :gcc-attr:`progmem` attribute (inline) assembler must be used.
+    In order to read data located with the :var-attr:`progmem` attribute (inline) assembler must be used.

     .. code-block:: c++